felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-WAN-I2V.md

     <img width="1100" src="https://raw.githubusercontent.com/felipebottega/AI-Audiovisual-Lab/refs/heads/main/assets/workflow_i2v_vikings.png" />
 </p>

-There are two LoRAs being used in this workflow, but you can include others if you want.

 This JSON provides the workflow to be used in the ComfyUI interface.
 It's possible to automate the workflow's execution and change its parameters programmatically; to do this, you must use the API-specific JSON from [this link](https://github.com/felipebottega/AI-Audiovisual-Lab/blob/main/ComfyUI/workflows-api/img2vid_canon.json).
 Below, we show the beginning and end of this JSON, just to give an idea of ​​how it is structured.

 ```